IreneMinyu/Prompt-Engineering/README.md

 	⁃	Input data
 	⁃	Output indicator

-Important setting to keep in mind: controlling how deterministic the model is when generation completion for prompts.
+### Important setting to keep in mind

+Controlling how deterministic the model is when generation completion for prompts.
 Keep the the following parameters low if you are looking for a more diverse response
 	⁃	Temperature
 	⁃	top_p

+### PROMPT Vulnerabilities

-• Model safety - Prompt engineering can help identify risky behaviors of LLMs which can help to reduce harmful behaviors and risks that may arise from language models
+Model safety - Prompt engineering can help identify risky behaviors of LLMs which can help to reduce harmful behaviors and risks that may arise from language models
 • Prompt injections - Aim to find vulnerabilities in LLMs.
 Some common issues include:
 	⁃	Prompt injection - Prompt injection is used to hijack an LM’s output by injecting an untrusted command that overrides instructions of a prompt.
 This could easily happen if you just concatenate your prompt with another user generated output.
 	⁃	Prompt leaking - Aims to force the model to spit out information about its own prompt.
 This can lead to leaking of either sensitive, private, or information that is confidential.